This page explains why certain errors happen, and how to fix them.

 Metadata values are all considered strings, so mathematical operators (>, <,>=, <=, =) will not work.

-Several properties are currently inactive in our fraud and risk management solution:
+Several properties are currently inactive in our Fraud Detection solution:

 :shipping_address_is_valid:only check that the values have been provided, not that there is a valid address.